-Mitel virtual appliances do not support FT (see Table 12 on page 37).
+Mitel virtual appliances are not compatible with the Fault Tolerance feature (see Table 12 on page 37).
 FT is very resource heavy, especially in the level of CPU resources consumed on multiple hosts, and the network load necessary to maintain synchronized state across the instances on those hosts negatively affects the performance of the Mitel real-time applications.